-"I recently discovered the Citizenry and I've been blown away by not only the stunning furniture and décor finds, but also by the company itself.
-Each unique item on site is sourced from artisan groups around the world who are paid fairly for their work."
+Each unique item The Citizenry offers is sourced from artisan groups around the world, who are paid fairly for their work."I recently discovered the Citizenry and I've been blown away by not only the stunning furniture and décor finds, but also by the company itself," Calucchia says.

-"I have long admired the range of designs from the very talented team at Apparatus Studio.
-Its clean lines and sleek designs really appeal to my minimalist aesthetic.
-I admire the simplicity of this coffee table and the master craftsmanship that went into making it look so effortless.
+If you're all about clean lines and sleek design, you'll love Apparatus's minimalist aesthetic.
+"I have long admired the range of designs from the very talented team at Apparatus Studio," Editorial Director Sashs Strebe says.
+"I admire the simplicity of this coffee table and the master craftsmanship that went into making it look so effortless.
 I'll also never stop wanting this marble lantern.
 They also have a knack for making practical 'boring' objects look insanely cool and decorative like this umbrella stand."

 "There is something very ceremonious about burning incense.
-It cleanses the space and safely directs bad spirits away.
-Well, that's how I've always viewed it and it's never been glamorous until I found Cinnamon Projects.
-The brand turned my incense burning into a covetable ritual.
-Each of the objects is so thoughtfully designed and handcrafted.
-I have the brass one, but I love the mineral collection too.
-Oh, and you should see its latest chic smudge sticks edition."
+It cleanses the space and safely directs bad spirits away, Well, that's how I've always viewed it, and it's never been glamorous until I found Cinnamon Projects," Strebe says.
+"The brand turned my incense burning into a covetable ritual."
+Each of the objects is thoughtfully designed and handcrafted.
+Don't forget to check out their chic smudge sticks, too

-"I always recommend Blu Dot to friends.
-Its minimal yet colorful designs only seem to get better with each new collection, and for the price, the quality is unparalleled.
+If you love minimalism but not so much the all-white stark vibe, you'll love Blu Dot.
+"I always recommend Blu Dot to friends," editor Gabrielle Savoie says.
+"Its minimal, yet colorful, designs only seem to get better with each new collection, and for the price, the quality is unparalleled.
 I own three Blu Dot pieces, and they are some of my favorite features in my apartment."

 Lambert & Fils

-"Being from Montreal, I love when I see beautiful innovative brands coming out of my hometown.
-Lambert & Fils is one of those brands.
-With each collection, they never cease to push boundaries with beautiful simple designs at reasonable prices.
+"Being from Montreal, I love when I see beautiful innovative brands coming out of my hometown," Savoie says.
+"Lambert & Fils is one of those brands.
+With each collection, they never cease to push boundaries with beautiful, simple designs at reasonable prices.
 I've seen the brand's lighting time and time again in homes from New York to Melbourne and in multiple hotels and restaurants—and each time it looks stunning."

-"I definitely won't be making any purchases from DimoreStudio studio any time soon given the price tag, but that doesn't stop me from admiring its work.
-Each item has the capacity to be a piece of art form while also offering a crucial function.
+"I definitely won't be making any purchases from DimoreStudio studio any time soon, given the price tag, but that doesn't stop me from admiring its work," Mendelsohn says.
+"Each item has the capacity to be a piece of art form, while also offering a crucial function.
 Everything it creates is profoundly beautiful, from the seating to the lighting, which is a pretty big feat considering the simplicity of the items.
 And even then, the designs are fun and edgy!
 I usually look at screenshots of my favorite items when scavenging at the flea market."

-"After finally investing in a proper dining room table for my apartment earlier this year, I went in search of beautiful tableware to match and found the brand Leif.
-I love its curated collection of casual yet chic table linens (and, bonus, it's not terribly expensive)."
+When you're in need of new table linens, Leif is the spot.
+"After finally investing in a proper dining room table for my apartment earlier this year, I went in search of beautiful tableware to match and found the brand Leif," says Managing Editor Megan Beauchamp.
+"I love its curated collection of casual yet chic table linens (and, bonus, it's not terribly expensive)."

-"I came across this Danish brand during a trip to Copenhagen last year and feel in love with its quirky, playful Scandinavian design.
-It’s also surprisingly accessible in the U.S.—both Yoox and Consort stock its wares.
+When you want something a little higher-end than IKEA, but with the same Scandinavian style, check out AYTM.
+"I came across this Danish brand during a trip to Copenhagen last year and feel in love with its quirky, playful Scandinavian design," says Senior Editor Sophie Miura.
+"It’s also surprisingly accessible in the U.S.—both Yoox and Consort stock its wares.
 If my tiny apartment could fit a dining table, these chairs would be at the top of my list."